 |Mem.AllocGuestLargePage||Activates backing of guest large pages with host large pages.
 Reduces TLB misses and improves performance in server workloads that use guest large pages.
 0=deactivate.||1|

 |Reduces memory fragmentation by improving the probability of backing guest large pages with host large pages.
 If host memory is fragmented, the availability of host large pages is reduced.
 0 = deactivate.||15|

 |Mem.MemZipEnable||Activates memory compression for the host.
 0 = deactivate.||1|

 |Mem.MemZipMaxPct||Specifies the maximum size of the compression cache in terms of the maximum percentage of each virtual machine's memory that can be stored as compressed memory.||10|

 |LPage.LPageDefragRateVM||Maximum number of large page defragmentation attempts per second per virtual machine.
 Accepted values range from 1 to 1024.||32|

 |LPage.LPageDefragRateTotal||Maximum number of large page defragmentation attempts per second.
 Accepted values range from 1 to 10240.||256|

 Try to allocate large pages for nested page tables (called 'RVI' by AMD or 'EPT' by Intel).
-If you enable this option, all guest memory is backed with large pages in machines that use nested page tables (for example, AMD Barcelona).
+If you activate this option, all guest memory is backed with large pages in machines that use nested page tables (for example, AMD Barcelona).
 If NPT is not available, only some portion of guest memory is backed with large pages.
-0= disable.
+0= deactivate.